hds/hegdenu.net/content/posts/understanding-async-await-2.md

 Here it becomes clear that we don't have states in this future.

-Additionally, there is no handling of being (incorrectly) polled after returning `Poll::Ready`.
+Additionally, there is no handling of the future being (incorrectly) polled after returning `Poll::Ready`.

 All in all, it's a simple future.